NEA’s Leadership Agenda

 NEA Leadership Initiatives

-2014 NEA Leadership Summits: To expose leaders and prospective leaders to the NEA Leadership Competencies and create a new leadership development paradigm within the Association that will embed these Competencies into all leadership development pipelines.
-To re-set expectations for leadership journey/pathway and the importance of rejuvenating leadership.
+Exposes leaders and prospective leaders to the NEA Leadership Competencies and creates a new leadership development paradigm within the Association that will influence all leadership development pipelines and re-set expectations and emphasize the importance of rejuvenating leadership.

-Elevating ESP Careers: To identify, develop and implement strategies that enable ESPs to elevate their careers and lead the professions, building support for all educators working together to meet the needs of all students.
+Identifies, develops and implements strategies that enable ESPs to elevate their careers and lead the professions, building support for all educators working together to meet the needs of all students.

-NEA/BetterLesson Master Teacher Project: Provide an exciting learning opportunity for teachers transitioning to the Common Core State Standards and to provide recognition and professional opportunities to exceptional teachers across the country.
-Over 3,000 Common Core-aligned lessons have been developed by about 100 Master Teacher NEA members.
+Provides an exciting learning opportunity for teachers transitioning to the Common Core State Standards and gives recognition and professional development opportunities to exceptional teachers across the country while creating and sharing Common Core aligned lessons.

 ESP’s Leaders for Tomorrow

 Identifies trains, develops, and deploys the next generation of ESP leaders across the nation to prepare them to lead in great public schools.